silvialohrmann/editorial/about.md

 [^2]:	As I'm writing this, I have dropped out of the Traductorado and enrolled in Artes de la Escritura (Writing Arts) at UNA (National University of The Arts), where one can become a writer.
 This undergraduate course was created in 2016.
 Its curriculum was insanely long, for which it was reformed in 2019 to make it possible for human students to get their degree.

 [^3]:	The degree used to be called *Técnica en Edición*.
 Now it's *Editora* and they're going for *Licenciada en Edición*.
+[^4]: Faculty of Philosophy and Letters at University of Buenos Aires.